ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

 - BroweserRouter
 - HashRouter: The server will always be wquery nd returned the ``/`` (``index.html``) and everything after the ``#`` will be taken care of by the client.
 - MemoryRouter

+*WARNING* accessing the history object is quite complicated, therefore if our application needs programmatic navigation we have to create and manage our custom ``history`` object.
+For this reason we will not use the ``BrowserRouter`` but a generic one.
+Then we can ``history.push'/new/path'``.

+To create pages based on item data we can:
+- Create a selectionReducer and record which item is being needed.
+- Put the ID of the item in the URL (``URL-Based navigation``).

+The second option is preferable.
+For that we just have to add ``:<name_of_the_param>`` in the routing configuration (in ``App.js``).

+The points to take into account for this case are:
+- Every component should work by itslef (i.e. fetch its own data).
+It **must not depend on previous loaded data** (i.e. app state).